hectorbennett/command-pattern/README.md

 Although Python and Rust have different implementations of the Command Pattern, the underlying principles remain consistent.
 We will demonstrate these principles using a brief Python example before diving into Rust, where we need to take additional steps to satisfy the Rust borrow checker and lifetimes.

+## Python example

+In this python example we can create a Graph object and fill it with nodes and connect them with Edges

 ```python
 # python/src/test.py